Maintaining a healthy diet during pregnancy is very important.

 A dietary survey in the US showed that over 90% of people consumed less than the recommended amount of choline (37).

-Broccoli and dark, green vegetables, such as kale and spinach, contain many of the nutrients that pregnant women need.
+Broccoli and dark, green vegetables, such as kale and spinach, contain many of the nutrients pregnant women need.

 These include fiber, vitamin C, vitamin K, vitamin A, calcium, iron, folate and potassium.